NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 };
 ```

-Superimpose the equation, root ruler and iteration plot into a single visualization with
+Superimpose the equation line, root ruler, and iteration scatter into a single visualization with:

 ```js
 const spec = {